-This Proxy Statement and accompanying proxy card are being made available to stockholders on or about March 31, 2017, in connection with the solicitation by the Board of Directors (the "Board") of Simon Property Group, Inc. ("Simon", "SPG", "we", "us", "our" or the "Company") of proxies to be voted at the 2017 Annual Meeting of Stockholders (the "Annual Meeting") to be held at the corporate headquarters of the Company located at 225 West Washington Street, Indianapolis, Indiana 46204, on May 10, 2017, at 8:30 a.m.
+This Proxy Statement and accompanying proxy are being made available to stockholders on or about April 1, 2016 in connection with the solicitation by the Board of Directors (the "Board") of Simon Property Group, Inc. ("Simon", "SPG", "we", "us", "our" or the "Company") of proxies to be voted at the 2016 Annual Meeting of Stockholders to be held at the corporate headquarters of the Company located at 225 West Washington Street, Indianapolis, Indiana 46204 on May 11, 2016 at 8:30 a.m.
 (EDT).
 As required by rules adopted by the U.S. Securities and Exchange Commission (the "SEC"), the Company is making this Proxy Statement and its Annual Report available to stockholders electronically via the Internet.
 In addition, SPG is using the SEC's "Notice and Access" rules to provide stockholders with more options for receipt of these materials.
-Accordingly, on March 31, 2017, the Company will begin mailing the Notice of Internet Availability of Proxy Materials (the "Notice") to stockholders containing instructions on how to access this Proxy Statement and the Company's Annual Report via the Internet, how to vote online or by telephone, and how to receive paper copies of the documents and a proxy card.
+Accordingly, on April 1, 2016, the Company will begin mailing the Notice to stockholders containing instructions on how to access this Proxy Statement and the Company's Annual Report via the Internet, how to vote online or by telephone, and how to receive paper copies of the documents and a proxy card.